Skip to main content

 ESCALATION PREDICATION – Ability to identify cases that will likely require escalation (internal).

-GEN AI FORMULATED RESULTS – On demand creation of an article to answer specific customer questions (customer facing).
+GEN AI FORMULATED RESULTS – On demand creation of an article to answer specific customer questions using sources beyond the knowledge base (customer facing).

 GRAMMER GUIDANCE – Means to improve the level of digital communication with customers by providing recommendations to improve the syntax and diction of external communication (internal).